 It’s week 8 of the languagecaster predictions competition and the big game this week comes from the Premier League with the top two facing off in a potential title decider.
 We also have a game from the Champions League and a huge derby from Spain, the big game of the season in Germany, as well as a game from Serie A featuring Jucentus and AC Milan.

 On this week’s football-language podcast we review the football news from the week, explain the phrase, ‘fitness test’, we also look ahead to some of the big games from next week in our predictions – we’ll focus on the big top-of-the-table clash in the Premier League between Liverpool and Manchester City.
 We also have our weekly football language quiz question which is all about the verb ‘to take’ and how it is used in football.

-In this post, we explain the football expression ‘to see red’ which is used when a player is sent off
+In this post we look at the phrase ‘fitness test’ which is used when a player is returning from injury.

 Welcome to the seventh week of the 2019-20 Languagecaster Predictions Competition.
 Play against Damon, Damian and lots of football-language fans around the world in our predictions battle.